alirezakazemipour/PPO-RND/README.md

 └── requirements.txt

 ```
-1. _Brain_ dir includes the neural networks structures and the agent decision making core.
+1. _Brain_ dir includes the neural networks structures and the agent decision-making core.
-2. _Common_ includes minor codes that are common for most RL codes and do auxiliary tasks like: logging, wrapping Atari environments and... .
+2. _Common_ includes minor codes that are common for most RL codes and do auxiliary tasks like: logging, wrapping Atari environments, and... .
-3. _main.py_ is the core module of the code that manges all other parts and make the agent interact with the environment.
+3. _main.py_ is the core module of the code that manages all other parts and make the agent interact with the environment.
 4. _Models_ includes a pre-trained weight that you can use to play or keep training by it, also every weight is saved in this directory.
 ## Dependencies
 - gym == 0.17.3